aboutsip/pkts/README.md

 * Use final everywhere! (once again, you can have Eclipse fix this for you).
 * Use this everywhere!
 (Eclipse will fix it for you)

+## License

+pkts.io and all projects under aboutsip.com are released under the terms of the [MIT license](http://en.wikipedia.org/wiki/MIT_License)